DZurawski/CS-410-Project/README.md

 # E-mail Importance Ranker and Retrospective Summarizer
 This is the course project and the technology review for CS 410 - Text Information Systems at the University of Illinois.
-The function of this tool is to classify an email as important or not important using spaCy and summarize the important topics from the corpus.
+The function of this tool is to classify email(s) as important or not important using the spaCy toolkit and provide the user with a summary of the important topics from the corpus.

 **Video Presentation:** <Link to be added>